 Autonomic Nervous System controls (ANS)

 Our responses and reactions to stimuli.
-There are two types of ANS: Sympathetic Nervous System and the Parasympathetic Nervous System.
+There are two types of ANS: The sympathetic Nervous System and the Parasympathetic Nervous System.

 Sympathetic Nervous System (SNS)